Remote Screening

 Consider the color of your clothing to contrast the walls/floor and make sure you have decent lighting.

 Before doing each test, check the camera to see if your whole body is in the frame while you move.
-For example, if you are reaching your arms overhead, we’d like to see your whole arm once it is over your head!
+For example, if you are reaching your arms overhead, we’d like to see your whole arm once they are over your head!

 After doing a test, go ahead and tell the camera what you feel while doing this movement, where you feel it (point it out if needed), and when you feel that.